Mahanaim: Biblical narrative

-In the Biblical narrative, around the start of the United Monarchy, the city was a stronghold that had been adapted to serve as a sanctuary for important fugitives (2 Samuel 18:2); the narrative states that after King Saul died, Abner, the commander of Saul’s army, established Saul’s son, Ish-bosheth, in Mahanaim as king of Israel (2 Samuel 2:8).

-Mahanaim is the location to which David is described as fleeing while at war with his son Absalom; having arrived at Mahanaim (2 Samuel 17:24), David is described as having sheltered with a man named Barzillai, and having mustered forces there to combat Absalom's army.
+Later in the Biblical narrative, around the start of the United Monarchy, the city was a stronghold that had been adapted to serve as a sanctuary for important fugitives (2 Samuel 18:2); the narrative states that after King Saul died, Abner, the commander of Saul's army, established Saul's son, Ish-bosheth, in Mahanaim as king of Israel.
+Mahanaim is then the location to which David is described as fleeing while at war with his son Absalom; having arrived at Mahanaim (2 Samuel 17:24), David is described as having sheltered with a man named Barzillai, and having mustered forces there to combat Absalom's army.
 It is also the location that the Bible states was the place where David was informed about his victory over Absalom, and the death of his son.

-The "dance of Mahanaim" is mentioned in Song of Songs 6:13.
+The "dance of Mahanaim" is mentioned in some translations of Song of Songs 6:13.

 Historical analysis

 According to Gaston Maspero (The Struggle of the Nations, p.
-773), Mahanaim was among the cities plundered by Shishak during his invasion (1 Kings 14:25) of Israelitish territory, also Champollion, Rosellini and Budge share his view identifying Ma'hanema' with Mahanaim.
+773), Mahanaim was among the cities plundered by Shishak during his invasion (1 Kings 14:25) of Levantine territory, also Champollion, Rosellini and Budge share his view identifying Ma'hanema' with Mahanaim.
 There is no subsequent reference to the city in the annals, and it is not improbable that a vigorous resistance to Shishak or to some other invader brought about its utter demolition.